How to Become a Nurse Practitioner

 Nurse practitioners play a key role in the medical environment and provide advanced services to their patients.
 The U.S. Bureau of Labor Statistics (BLS) predicts rapid growth in this in-demand field over the next few years.
 Nurse practitioners are in a larger category of healthcare professionals known as advanced practice registered nurses.

 Most nurse practitioners begin with a two-year or four-year degree in nursing, and then spend a few years in the profession as a licensed practical or a registered nurse.
 These experiences can provide valuable perspective when taking on more responsibility as a nurse practitioner in a private practice, clinical environment or in hospitals.
-Acquiring experience in real-world settings can often offer added support when applying to advanced practice nursing programs.
+Acquiring experience in real-world settings can often offer added support when applying to advanced practice nursing programs in addition to their nurse practitioner degree.

 The job description nurse practitioner candidates can expect after graduation will vary considerably depending on the environment in which they perform their duties: